High precision measurements of the proton elastic electromagnetic form factors and their ratio at $Q^2$ = 0.50, 2.64, 3.20, and 4.10 GeV$^2$: Hall A High-Resolution Spectrometers

-The data acquisition system in Hall A (DAQ) was used during the run of experiment E01-001.
-The data acquisition system is controlled by CEBAF On-line Data Acquisition system (CODA)~\cite{alcorn04, coda95, watson93} which is developed by the JLab data acquisition group and designed for nuclear physics experiments.
+~ The data-acquisition (DAQ) system used in Hall A is the CEBAF on-line data-acquisition (CODA) system~\cite{alcorn04, coda95, watson93} which is developed by the JLab data-acquisition group and designed for nuclear physics experiments.
 CODA is a toolkit that is composed of a set of software and hardware packages from which DAQ can be built to manage the acquisition, monitoring, and storage of data.

 During the running, the ADC and TDC signals are read out whenever one of the physics triggers (Sec.~\ref{sec:scin}) is generated.
-In addition, the scalers are read out every few seconds and control and beam status information is read out through the EPICS~\cite{epics} system and included in the data stream.
+In addition, the scalers and control and beam status information are read out and recorded every few seconds by the EPICS~\cite{epics} system and included in the data stream.
 The data are written to a local disk and then transferred to the mass storage system.